What's kickin' in partial tidal disruption events?: Physical model

 \subsection{1D Approximation}

-More quantitatively, assume the debris moves only in the radial direction (i.e., away from the SMBH) and ignore self-gravity and pressure in this direction; then a straightforward change of variables shows that the radial position of a fluid element obeys
+More quantitatively, assume the debris moves only in the radial direction (i.e., away from the SMBH) and ignore self-gravity and pressure in this direction\footnote{Self-gravity and pressure remain important in the transverse directions even in the limit of complete disruption; e.g., \citet{kochanek94}.}, such that the equation of motion for a radial orbit in the gravitational field of a point mass $M_{\bullet}$ is